 The short answer is “No”.
-Posting a Dallas bail bond, or any bail bonds for that matter, should have no effect on your credit whatsoever.
-Whether you’re posting bail bonds with the County or with a Dallas Bail Bondsman, your credit should not be a factor.
+Posting a Dallas bail bond, or any bail bonds for that matter, should not affect your credit whatsoever.
+Whether you’re posting bail bonds with the County or with a Dallas Bail Bondsman, there is no reason your credit should not be a factor.

 If you post a cash bond with the City or County, as long as the defendant makes all necessary court appearances the bond amount should be returned to you, minus any court related fees.
 These fees are generally minimal.

 Using Dallas Bail Bonds Agents To Post Bail

 If you go through a Dallas Bail Bonds Agent, then the bond agent will post the bond on behalf of the defendant, and your premium will just be a portion of the total bond amount.
 Once the bond is posted by the bail bonds agent, then the premium is said to have been earned.

 Just as posting a bond with the City or County does not affect your credit, working with a bail bonds agent to get a bond posted does not affect your credit either.
 One thing to note is that there are some bail bond agencies that do run credit reports and they may use information gained from that report to make their decision on whether or not they write the bond or bonds you’ve requested.
 In that case, there may be an inquiry shown on your credit report, depending on whether or not they ran a soft inquiry or hard inquiry.
 If you’ve had several inquiries, then an additional inquiry could possibly affect your credit score.

 If, on the other hand, you’ve taken out a loan or been placed on a payment plan and you do not honor the payment agreement, there is a possibility that your credit can be affected.
 But of course, as the co-signer, you have complete control over this situation by simply staying in compliance with the terms of your agreement.